wongzit/pyNMR/README.md

   to modify the parameters: (ENTER)
 ```

 A .xlsx would be saved in the same dictionary.
+And user can plot the spectrum with these data!
 ![](/example/example_fig.png)

 ## Update history